The Log Cabin

-Samuel Fulton from Rathmelton emigrated to America in the 1720s and, like so many people from West Ulster, he settled in Donegal Springs, Pennsylvania about 100km west of Phildelphia.
+Samuel Fulton from Rathmelton, County Donegal, emigrated to America in the 1720s.
+Like so many people from West Ulster, he settled in Donegal Springs, Pennsylvania, about 100km west of Philadelphia.

 Donegal Springs was then a remote frontier outpost and Samuel was able to acquire 309 acres of land.
 Using stones that he found on his land (a method used in Ulster), he built this house on top of a spring to ensure a supply of fresh water and to keep food fresh in the hot summers.
 The house and farm became known as Fulton’s Pleasure.

-James became a trader and used to hitch his team of horses to the wagon and travel to Philadelphia where he would trade farm produce and animal pelts for molasses, sugar, rice, and cloth to sell to his neighbours back in Donegal Springs.
-The Fulton family network reached from the Philadelphia frontier all the way back to Rathmelton, as his cousins carried emigrants from Derry to Philadelphia in the 1760s and brought American produce to Ireland.
+James became a trader and used to travel to Philadelphia where he would trade farm produce and animal pelts for molasses, sugar, rice, and cloth to sell to his neighbours back in Donegal Springs.
+The Fulton family network reached from Philadelphia all the way back to Rathmelton, as his cousins carried emigrants from Derry-Londonderry to Philadelphia in the 1760s and brought American produce to Ireland.

 Samuel Fulton died in 1760 and farm passed to James.
 The Fulton family continued to occupy the land at East Donegal until 1778, when David Cook bought the farm.